MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 #define DEBUG_PRINT 99
 ```

+Similar to command IDs, report IDs are mirrored in the Telemetrix Python API.

 ### I2C Related Defines
 This [section](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L485)
 contains defines used for managing i2c ports.
 It specifies
 the i2c SDA and SCL pins.

+Note that the Arduino UNO R4 Minima has only one i2c port.
+The UNO R4 Minima has
+one I2C bus which is marked with SCL and SDA.
+They are
+shared with A4 (SDA) and A5 (SCL) which owners of previous UNOs are familiar with.

+The defines for a second i2c port are included for possible future development, but
+are not supported for the current version of the Arduino UNO R4 Minima.

 ```aiignore
 /* %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%*/